Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Quasi-isometry induced by one map

-Note that the map $\delta_y = \delta(\cdot, y)\colon \Gamma\to \Delta$ is injective by freeness of the $\Gamma$-action and injectivity of $f$ and it is surjective by \eqref{orbits preserved}, surjectivity of $f$ and freeness of the $\Delta$-action.
-If we do not assume surjectivity of $f$, then still some $A$-neighbourhood of $\delta_y(\Gamma)$ is the whole $\Delta$ by the same argument as in the proof of Theorem \ref{qi}.
+Note that $\delta_y$ is injective by freeness of the $\Gamma$-action and injectivity of $f$ and it is surjective by freeness of the $\Delta$-action, surjectivity of $f$, and \eqref{orbits preserved}.
+If we do not assume surjectivity of $f$, then still some $A$-neighbourhood of $\delta_y(\Gamma)$ is the whole of $\Delta$ by the same argument as in the proof of Theorem \ref{isomorphism of groups}, so $\delta_y$ remains a quasi-isometry. \end{proof}